Apostolic Vicariate of the Northern District (England): The Vicar Apostolic of England

-The Vicars Apostolic were established in 1622 by the Congregation for the Propagation of Faith to provide a Roman Catholic Bishop with jurisdiction in England.
+The Vicars Apostolic were established in 1622 by the Congregation for the Propagation of Faith to provide a Catholic bishop with jurisdiction in England.
 So it was that Dr William Bishop was appointed, with the title of Vicar Apostolic of England.
 He died shortly afterwards and was succeeded by Dr Richard Smith, who in August 1631 was forced to resign and fled to France.
 The office then remained vacant until its revival in 1685 with the appointment of Dr John Leyburn as Vicar Apostolic and bishop.

 Geographical Organisation

 In 1623 the first Vicar Apostolic, Dr Bishop, divided England into six areas and placed a superior at the head of each with the title of vicar general.
 This structure remained in place until Dr Leyburn reduced the number from six to four.
 It was on the basis of these four areas that on 30 January 1688 Pope Innocent XI increased the number of bishops in England to a total of four.
 The territory of the former single Vicariate Apostolic was then reduced, becoming the Apostolic Vicariate of the London District.
 So it was that the Apostolic Vicariate of the Northern District was created, along with the Apostolic Vicariate of the Midland District and the Apostolic Vicariate of the Western District.

 The Northern District consisted of the historic counties of Cheshire, Cumberland, Durham, Lancashire, Northumberland, Westmorland, and Yorkshire, plus the Isle of Man.
 The first Vicar Apostolic of the Northern District was Bishop James Smith, who died in 1711.
 He was succeeded in 1716, after an interregnum, by Bishop George Witham, hitherto Vicar Apostolic of the Midland District.
 In 1840, the Northern District lost roughly half of its territory on the creation of the Lancashire and Yorkshire districts.
 Despite intermittent persecution, an Apostolic Vicariate of the Northern District continued in existence until 1850.